nhsconnect/FHIR-NRLS-API/pages/retrieval/interactions/retrieval_http_unsecure.md

 summary: Requirements and guidance for retrieval Interactions via the public web.
 ---

-The public web retrieval interaction is intended to support the simple use case for a consumer being given access to publically available information, currently only contact details of the provider organisation.
+The public web retrieval interaction is intended to support a simple use case where the pointer, tells a consumer, where to go to get publically available information, currently only contact details for the provider organisation.

+This serves two purposes

+- to identifies that the organisation has a relationship with the patient
-The intention is to enable the consumer to contact the provider directly and retrieve patient information via a human to human interaction.
+- to enable the consumer to contact the provider and retrieve the patient information via a human to human interaction

 ## Retrieval Endpoint